 What will happen:

-- An incision will be made so caregivers can see the broken bone.
+- An incision will be made so healthcare providers can see the broken bone.
 Blood that has collected around the fracture may be drained.
 This will decrease pressure and help blood flow to the bone and the area around it.
 The femur head may be reshaped to help better fit the bone into place.
 If a disease caused the fracture, bone samples may be taken and sent to the lab for tests.
 The broken bone will be moved back into place.

 - Hardware, such as metal screws, rods, or pins, will be put through your child's bone.
 The hardware is put in to hold the bone in the correct place.
 X-rays may be used during surgery to check the hardware placement.
-Your child's hip will be moved by caregivers after surgery to see that it is moving as it should.
+Your child's hip will be moved by healthcare providers after surgery to see that it is moving as it should.

 After your child's surgery:

 Your child will be taken to a room where he can rest until he is fully awake.
-Caregivers will monitor him closely.
-Do not let your child get out of bed until caregivers say it is okay.
+Healthcare providers will monitor him closely.
+Do not let your child get out of bed until healthcare providers say it is okay.
 Your child may be placed in a hip spica cast.
 This cast goes around your child's stomach and extends down his hip and thigh.
 Instead of a hip spica cast, your child may have a cast only on his injured leg.
 Your child may have a bar between his legs that is attached to his cast.
 This holds his bones and joint in place so they can heal.

 CONTACT YOUR HEALTHCARE PROVIDER IF:

 - You have questions or concerns about your child's surgery.